 As Joshua Landy humorously put it in his paper,

 I can drink Coke, as Penélope Cruz appears to be urging, or Pepsi, following the promptings of Cindy Crawford.
 (I can even stick to water, following my doctor’s more sensible advice.)
 I can take up arms like Malcolm X or resist nonviolently like Martin Luther King.
 I can be good like Abel or bad like Cain, gracious like Saint Francis, or vicious like Sade.
 For Girardian hermeneuts, finding an apparent model is like shooting fish in a barrel: there is always someone they can point to as the ostensible origin of my actions.

 But what they can’t do is explain the mysterious lack of force field surrounding everyone else.
 Why, when I joined the left-wing party (ostensibly borrowing brother David’s example), was I not infected by my other brother’s desire?
 Why, when I chose the glass of water, was I immune to the combined charms of Mss.
 Crawford and Cruz?
 It’s true that we tend not to make choices in splendid isolation—I didn’t invent the left-wing party, nonviolent resistance, or sugary drinks—but we do make the choices.
 Other people cannot make them for us, precisely because there are too many other people, with too many different opinions.

-Girard and Girardians are so consumed by mimetic desires that they see them everywhere, only to overlook other plausible explanations for the phenomena is being highlighted.
+Girard and Girardians are so consumed by mimetic desires that they see them everywhere, only to overlook other plausible explanations for the phenomena being highlighted.

 I too am a victim of this.
 After reading about mimetic theory (and continuing to ponder upon it), I found many instances in my life where I was fueled by mimesis.
 My need for academic excellence and awards seemed to stem from mimetic rivalry.